ProtoCSS/ProtoCSS/DOCS.md

 We recommend exploring the provided examples and documentation to get a better understanding of the capabilities of the ProtoCSS Framework.
 If you encounter any issues or have any questions, please refer to the official Github page for support.

+## Features
+The ProtoCSS framework offers a comprehensive set of user-friendly features designed to enhance the experience of working with CSS for developers of all skill levels.
+These features include:

+* **Streamlined Imports:** Easily import external CSS and ProtoCSS files using Python-style import statements, managing various file types and handling errors effectively.
+* **Efficient Variable Handling:** Simplify working with dynamic values using ProtoCSS variables, which are seamlessly converted and used within your code.
+* **Reusable Style Groups:** Create and utilize style groups to minimize repetition and improve maintainability within your CSS code.
+* **Shorthand Property Expansion:** Save time and effort by employing shorthand properties, which are automatically expanded to their full equivalents by the framework.
+* **Media Query Simplification:** Leverage the @mq keyword for a more concise and readable method of defining media queries.
+* **Flexible Integration:** Effortlessly blend the advanced features of ProtoCSS with standard CSS code, providing a seamless integration experience.
+* **Enhanced Efficiency:** Benefit from the high speed and efficiency of the ProtoCSS framework, optimizing your workflow for maximum productivity.

+These accessible and powerful features make the ProtoCSS framework an exceptional choice for developers seeking to streamline their CSS development process.

 ## Examples
 Here is an example of using the ProtoCSS Framework to convert a mixed ProtoCSS and vanilla CSS code into standard CSS:
 ``` css